Skip to content

 If you delete a step with a time delay (such as Delay or Action Paths) and decide to redirect those users into another Canvas step, the users will only be redirected after the step’s time delay has completed.
 For example, let’s say you delete a Delay step with a one day delay and redirect those users to a Message step.
 In this case, the users will only be redirected after the one day delay has been completed.

-If your Canvas contains one or more Experiment Paths steps, deleting steps could invalidate the results of this step.
+If your Canvas has one or more Experiment Paths steps, deleting steps could invalidate the results of this step.

 Stopping Canvases